zhiwu-huang/AICE1006-Data-Analytics-EDA/CW.md

 ### Notes
 * Students are encouraged to leverage the two "Cousework Q&A" sessions to receive feedback from the lecturer.

-* Each student can book time to meet with Zhiwu (ideally in the published office hours or the unused lecture slots) should they need additional help or guidance.
+* Each student can book time to meet with the lecturer (ideally in the published office hours or the unused lecture slots) should they need additional help or guidance.

 #### Learning Outcomes